Highway Patrol - F.A.Q.

 - The driver and all passengers must use a seat belt, if one is available.

 - A driver may be stopped and cited if anyone under 19 years of age is unrestrained.
+Click here for more information about car seats and here for more information about booster seats.

 - A driver is responsible for unrestrained occupants in the vehicle that are under the age of 16.